zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 Here is what an exchange needs to do in this case (although not sure how much flexibility the support executives have to execute this).
 Assuming the exchange support executive has access to the account's private keys, they can transfer the funds from their account on Polygon to your (the user's) address on Polygon.

 It's important to note that you shouldn't send funds directly to exchanges that support only Ethereum.
-The correct procedure is you have to first withdraw from Matic to Ethereum and then send it to your exchange address.
+The correct procedure is you have to first withdraw from Polygon to Ethereum and then send it to your exchange address.

 ## I'm shown an insufficient balance error.